1912 Summer Olympics: Events

 The Swedish delegation at the IOC meeting in Berlin on 28 May 1909 had proposed a simple Olympic schedule containing only "pure" athletics, swimming, gymnastics and wrestling.
 However other countries requested that the schedule be more comprehensive, and with that in mind they put forward a further programme at the IOC meeting in 1911 which was met with approval.
 The sports which were added were the tug of war, cycling, fencing, football, horse riding, lawn tennis, rowing, shooting, skating and yacht racing.
 The question of adding skating to the programme was discussed once more on 7 February 1910, with the decision being made to drop it from the schedule.
 It was felt to be unsuitable because it was a winter sport, and it was to be part of the Nordic Games the following year.
 Boxing was removed from the programme as it was unappealing to the Swedes.
 Art competitions were considered at a further meeting on 14 February 1910, and were subsequently added to the programme, but now art competitions are no longer regarded as official Olympic events by the International Olympic Committee.

 As a result, now the 1912 Summer Olympics programme considered composed of 14 sports encompassing 18 disciplines and 102 events.
 The number of events in each discipline is noted in parentheses.

+Baseball, Glima (as the second Olympic demonstration of the sport after 1908 Summer Olympics) and Gotland sports were unofficial demonstration sports.
+This was also the first year art competitions were held at the Olympics.